Optimizing ArgoCD performance in HA configurations

 Thank you for reading this far.

-ArgoCD is easy to operate at the beginning, but as the number of applications increases, the number of things to be careful about also increases.
+Operating ArgoCD is easy in the early stages, but as the number of applications increases, the number of things you need to be careful about increases.
 Fortunately, thanks to the active participation of the ArgoCD community, many performance-related parameters have been added in recent years.
-If there is an opportunity to contribute to ArgoCD in the future, I would like to try it.
+If there is an opportunity to contribute to ArgoCD in the future, I would definitely like to try it.